giadapezzo/bankruptcy-survival-analysis/README.md

 The project focuses on predicting the likelihood of bankruptcy for Italian companies using survival analysis models, specifically targeting the time-to-default prediction.
 Various models, including Cox proportional hazards, Cox with penalized models (elasticnet), survival trees, and survival random forest, were employed to perform the forecasting.

+This project is primarily for visualization purposes.
+Unfortunately, we cannot publish the dataset due to privacy concerns.
+If you have any questions or feedback, feel free to reach out to us.

+This project was a collaborative effort between myself and my colleague @gsarrco.
+Contributions and feedback from both contributors were instrumental in its completion.

 ### Data Source